Is Niacinamide Good for Oily Skin? (2026)

 • Minimizes the appearance of pores

-• Reduces acne and blemishes
+• Reduces acne, redness, and blemishes

 • Improves skin texture and tone